Polymer stabilizer: UV absorbers

 UV susceptibility varies significantly between different polymers.
 Certain polycarbonates, polyesters and polyurethanes are highly susceptible, degrading via a Photo-Fries rearrangement.
 UV stabilisers absorb and dissipate the energy from UV rays as heat, typically by reversible intramolecular proton transfer.
 This reduces the absorption of UV rays by the polymer matrix and hence reduces the rate of weathering.
 Phenolic benzotriazoles (e.g. UV-360, UV-328) and hydroxyphenyl-triazines (e.g. Bemotrizinol) are used to stabilise polycarbonates and acrylics, oxanilides are used for polyamides and polyurethanes, while benzophenones are used for PVC.

 Strongly light-absorbing PPS is difficult to stabilize.
 Even antioxidants fail in this electron-rich polymer.
 The acids or bases in the PPS matrix can disrupt the performance of the conventional UV absorbers such as HPBT.
 PTHPBT, which is a modification of HPBT are shown to be effective, even in these conditions.

 Quenchers

 Photo-oxidation can begin with the absorption of light by a chromophore within the polymer (which may be a dye or impurity) causing it to enter an excited state.
 This can then react with ambient oxygen, converting it into highly reactive singlet oxygen.
 Quenchers are able to absorb energy from excited molecules via a Förster mechanism and then dissipate it harmlessly as either heat or lower frequency fluorescent light.
 Singlet oxygen can be quenched by metal chelates, with nickel phenolates being a common example.
+Nickel quenchers tend to be used in agricultural plastics such as plastic mulch.